-Considering laser eye surgery, but not sure which treatment is right for you?
+Are you considering laser eye surgery, but not sure which treatment is right for you?

 In this article, we’ll be comparing three of the best options available to bring you up to speed with the pros, cons, and differences between SMILE vs LASIK vs LASEK/PRK eye surgery.

 A overview of the prices differences are below.
-More details about prices can be seen in our guide to laser eye surgery costs here
+More details about prices can be seen in our guide to laser eye surgery costs here.

 Prices per eye accurate as of May 2021.